Code-Institute-Submissions/Drum-o-Mania/README.md

 - **Navigation bar**
     - Featured at the top of all pages, the navigation bar displays the logo 'DRUM-O-MANIA' to the left, as well as links to the left to all three pages: Home, Lesson Previews and Signup.
-    - The lets the user easily switch between pages and also cleary indicates which page they are currently on.
+    - This section lets the user easily switch between pages and also cleary indicates which page they are currently on.

 - **Front page image**
     - The front page includes a photograph of a drummer.
 The idea is create an exciting vibe right from the start.

 - **Front page overlay**
     - The front page has an overlay to the right explaining what the site is for.
 It also displays a list of what is included in the video lessons.
-    - The overlay is positioned to the right and has a transparent background color to blend in better with the general look of the site.
+    - The overlay is positioned to the side and has a transparent background color to blend in better with the general look of the site.

 - **Lesson Previews**
     - The lesson preview page displays a sample of the video lessons to let the user know what can be expected.